-Description: The requested indirect command file does not exist as specified.
+Description: The requested indirect command file does not exist.
 One of the following conditions may exist:

-- 1. The user tried to read a file and was denied access. - 2.
+- 1. You tried to read a file and were denied access. - 2.
 A problem exists on the physical device. - 3.
 The volume is not mounted. - 4.
 The specified file directory does not exist. - 5.
 The specified file does not exist.